Unlocking Efficiency: How an RFP Tool Transforms Your Proposal Process

 The Competitive Reality: What Happens If You Don't Automate

 The market reality is that your competitors are automating whether you do or not.
-According to Gartner's sales technology research, 65% of enterprise sales teams are evaluating or implementing AI-powered proposal automation.
+A significant portion of enterprise sales teams are evaluating or implementing AI-powered proposal automation.

-This creates a speed gap: Automated teams respond to RFPs in 3-5 days while manual teams need 10-14 days.
-When buyers are evaluating 4-6 vendors, response speed signals organizational efficiency and commitment to the opportunity.
+This creates a speed gap: Automated teams respond to RFPs faster while manual teams need more time.
+When buyers are evaluating multiple vendors, response speed signals organizational efficiency and commitment to the opportunity.

 The efficiency advantage also enables proposal quality improvements: The time saved on content retrieval and assembly gets reallocated to customization, client research, and executive review—activities that actually differentiate your proposal.